 Google Sandbox Effect

-The Google Sandbox Effect describes a phenomenon where new sites rank very poorly until suddenly, one day the levels of visitors who arrive via organic search increases dramatically almost overnight for no apparent reason.
+The Google Sandbox Effect describes a phenomenon where new sites rank very poorly until suddenly, one day the levels of visitors who arrive via organic search increase dramatically almost overnight for no apparent reason.

 The Google Sandbox effect acts as a temporary filter for new sites.
 It seems new sites are not considered as trustworthy as older sites.